amalgamaco/embassy-ui/docs/docs/components/form_control.md

 ## Props

 ### label
-The label text to show abaove the input component.
+The label text to show above the input component.

 | TYPE   | REQUIRED |
 | ------ | -------- |